PaddlePaddle/docs/docs/install/conda/macos-conda_en.md

 #### 1.2.3 Check the system environment

-Confirm that Python and pip are 64bit, and the processor architecture is x86_64 (or x64, Intel 64, AMD64) architecture.
-Currently PaddlePaddle does not support arm64 architecture, except mac M1.
-PaddlePaddle already supports Mac M1 .
-The first line below print "64bit", the second line prints "x86_64 (or x64, AMD64)."
+Confirm that Python and pip are 64bit, and the processor architecture is x86_64(or called x64、Intel 64、AMD64) or arm64 (PaddlePaddle already supports Mac M1):

 ```